X-ray imaging from nonlinear waves: numerical reconstruction of a cubic nonlinearity: Numerical implementation

 that is corrupted by measurement error $\mathcal{E}: H^s(\Sigma)\to L^2(\Sigma)$.
 Later on, we will assume that the error satisfies a bound

 for some $\delta>0$ and all sufficiently small boundary values $f\in H^s(\Sigma)$.

 The numerical differentiation of data corrupted by noise is a classical ill-posed problem in the sense that a small amount of noise in the data can result in a large error in the approximate derivative.
 The error can be even more prominent when numerically evaluating higher-order derivatives, such as \eqref{eq: third derivative of noisy lambda}.
-Our approach is based on the Fourier transform and spectral filtering.
-For other methods on numerical differentiation, we refer to \cite{knowles_methods_2014, knowles_variational_diff, fu_simplified_2004, yang_generalized_2014,Cullum_numerical_differentiation,smirnova}, and the references therein.
+Our approach to regularize the numerical differentiation is based on the Fourier transform and spectral filtering.
+Our method builds on the ideas presented in \cite{elden_wavelet_2000, qian_fourier_2006}, where they use similar Fourier-based differentiation with a simple truncating filter.
+Also in \cite{yang_generalized_2014} they use a similar method with a different choise of the filter function.
+In this work, we give rigorous justification and optimal stability estimates for a general family of filter functions and compare with examples the effect of two of these filters.
+There are a variety of other methods for numerical differentiation using for example Tikhonov regularization \cite{Cullum_numerical_differentiation} or optimization methods \cite{knowles_variational_diff}.
+For an overview of different methods, we refer to \cite{knowles_methods_2014, smirnova}, and the references therein.